normanlorrain/mdpdf/tests/input/quick.md

 ![Example image {width=10%}](images/example-image.jpg "An exemplary image")

-And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.
+And note that you can backslash-escape any punctuation character which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.